 \end{definition} As the coarse boundary condition vector is in general not available, we describe an easy way to compute it.
 We define a vertex map that receives the index of a coarse node and the index of a fine node.
 If the coordinates of the coarse node are identical to the coordinates of the fine node, the vertex map is $1$ (true).
 In any other case, the vertex map is $0$ (false).
 In algebraic form, we describe the vertex map by the matrix $\mathbf{V}^h\in \R^{N_H \times N_h}$ that is given by

-The matrix $\mathbf{V}^h$ can for instance be easily computed, by using an interpolation matrix $\mathbf{P}^h$ as defined in \eqref{projection-matrix} below.
-If $\mathbf{P}^h$ denotes such a matrix (expressing a function on the coarse grid in terms of fine degrees of freedom) we can define
+For instance, the matrix $\mathbf{V}^h$ can be easily computed by using an interpolation matrix $\mathbf{P}_h$ as defined in \eqref{projection-matrix} below.
+If $\mathbf{P}_h$ denotes such a matrix (expressing a function on the coarse grid in terms of fine degrees of freedom) we can define